Lifestyle

 Teach your child how to get organized

-Children in elementary school are old enough to start taking on small responsibilities, but keep in mind this is a lengthy learning process and prepare yourself for many failures along the way.
+Children in elementary school are old enough to start taking on small responsibilities but keep in mind this is a lengthy learning process and prepare yourself for many failures along the way.

-Start basic with home chores and make keeping their things in a certain place as one of the chores.
+Start basic with home chores and make keeping their things in a certain place one of the chores.

 Set up routines